Ali-Mikael/Pen-testing/h4-cert.md

 ## Man in the middle
 Mitmproxy comes pre-installed on Kali.
-If you don't have it, navigate to the mitmproxy website and follow the instructions.
+If you don't have it, navigate to the Mitmproxy website and follow the instructions.

 <img width="1140" height="183" alt="2026-04-20-04:04:02" src="https://github.com/user-attachments/assets/bfdce313-15a3-4399-bcaa-d409fe3879ac" />

-If you haven't changed the config directory and run mitmproxy for the first time, it will create keys for the CA in `~/.mitmproxy/`, import the cert to your browser and you're good to go!
+If you haven't changed the config directory and run mitmproxy for the first time, it will create keys for the CA in `~/.mitmproxy/`.
+Import the cert to your browser and you're good to go!

-We already configured ZAP to use port 8080, it so happens that mitmproxy uses the same one, ZAP is not running, so from foxyproxy we can just enable ZAP and it will forward the traffic to mitmproxy.
+We already configured ZAP to use port `8080` and it so happens that mitmproxy uses the same one.
+ZAP is not running so from foxyproxy we can just enable ZAP and it will forward the traffic to mitmproxy.

 Let's browse to `mitmproxy.org` and see the results